pyeventsourcing/esdbclient/README.md

 EventStoreDB supports two kinds of subscriptions: "catch-up" subscriptions and "persistent" subscriptions.

-You can subscribe to receive events from all streams, or from a single stream.

-Subscriptions can be filtered.

 ### Catch-up subscriptions

 Catch-up subscriptions are simply a streaming gRPC call which is kept open by the server, with newly recorded events sent to the client as the client iterates over the subscription.
 The recorded events can then be processed.

+You can subscribe to receive events from all streams, or from a single stream.

 Catch-up subscriptions can be filtered to include, or to exclude, certain types of recorded event.